talkjs/talkjs-examples/react-native/basic-example/ExpoExample/README.md

 npx expo run:android
 ```

-and the following to build on iOS:
+or the following to build on iOS:

 ```sh
 npx expo run:ios --device